alejandro-kid/drone-api/Readme.md

 The first thing you need to do is activate the endpoint: /create_db.
 This endpoint creates the Schema Model of DB.
 After that, you can activate any endpoint of the API.

+### About git and commits

+The author is the kind of programmer that do all merge branch using rebase to have a linear history.
+The author considers it an elegant way to do commits.

 ### Swagger OAS 3.0

 The API was created using Connection, a framework that uses Swagger OAS3.0 to configure and develop APIs, bring us a UI to test the API, you can access it by putting at the end of the URL the endpoint `/ui`